 Furthermore, if you’ve had prior dental coverage for at least 12 months, that will count towards the waiting period for “major services,” so you’d theoretically have no waiting periods at all.

 *No deductibles.
-That’s right, Bright Idea Dental has no deductibles to pay.
+Bright Idea Dental has no deductibles to pay.
 You’ll simply pay a $25 copay for services.

 * Dentures and implants are covered.
 Bright Idea Dental provides coverage for dental implants and for dentures as part of the coverage for major services.

 Disadvantages of Bright Idea Dental

-While the advantages of Bright Star Dental will be compelling for a lot of people, it’s not for everyone.
+While the advantages of Bright Star Dental will be attractive to a lot of people, it’s not for everyone.
 Here are a few of the drawbacks:

 * Network.
-The dental network can be an advantage if your dentist participates, and their network is large, then you have nothing to worry about here.
+The dental network can be an advantage if your dentist participates.
 In South Carolina, however, most independent dentists do not participate in these kinds of networks.
 While there are out-of-network benefits, you’ll find that you still have out-of-pocket costs.
 Check the Bright Idea Dental network of providers here.

 * Price.
 We love the fact that Bright Idea Dental believes in a simple pricing structure that is the same regardless of age or geography.
 On the other hand, that kind of pricing structure will benefit some people but not others.
 Frankly, there are other dental plans with much better pricing available for most people in the states we serve.

 Who Could Buy Bright Idea Dental

 As with many products, Bright Idea Dental will be a great fit for some people, if not everyone.
 Here are some people who should really consider it:

 * Seniors.
 We said at the top that Bright Idea Dental was originally designed for seniors, so this is no surprise.
 If you’re on Medicare (either Medicare Advantage or a Medicare Supplement plan), Bright Idea could be a nice fit.
 There are no age limits, the price is fixed, and dental implants and dentures are covered.